-THE NUA STRATEGY

-If employer stock is transferred to a taxable brokerage account

-- When employer stock is distributed from a qualified retirement plan, such as a 401(k) plan, to a taxable account as part of a lump-sum distribution, the cost basis of the stock is immediately taxed as ordinary income.
-The cost basis is the original value of the stock when it entered the retirement plan. - A 10% early withdrawal penalty may also apply to the cost basis unless you meet an exception, such as leaving that employer after age 55 or reaching age 591⁄2. - The tax on the stock's net unrealized appreciation, or NUA, is generally deferred until it is withdrawn from the taxable account, at which time it is taxed as a long-term capital gain rather than ordinary income.
-NUA is the difference between the stock's cost basis and its market value when it is distributed from the qualified retirement plan. - Any appreciation in value that occurs after the employer stock is in the taxable account will be taxed as a short- or long-term capital gain, depending on how long the stock is held after it is distributed from the qualified retirement plan.
+THE NUA STRATEGY THE IRA ROLLOVER If employer stock is transferred to a taxable brokerage account If employer stock is transferred to a tax-deferred IRA • When employer stock is distributed from a qualified retirement • No tax or penalty is due on a direct rollover from a qualified plan, such as a 401(k) plan, to a taxable account as part of a retirement plan to a Traditional IRA. lump-sum distribution, the cost basis of the stock is immedi-• Tax is deferred for as long as the stock or its sales proceeds ately taxed as ordinary income.
+The cost basis is the original remain in the IRA.
+Withdrawals are taxed as ordinary income. value of the stock when it entered the retirement plan. • A 10% early withdrawal penalty may apply to IRA withdraw-• A 10% early withdrawal penalty may also apply to the cost als before age 591⁄2, unless you meet an exception. basis unless you meet an exception, such as leaving that • Any appreciation in value that occurs after the employer employer after age 55 or reaching age 591/2. stock is in the IRA will be taxed as ordinary income when The tax on the stock's net unrealized appreciation, or NUA, withdrawn from the IRA. is generally deferred until it is withdrawn from the taxable account, at which time it is taxed as a long-term capital gain rather than ordinary income.
+NUA is the difference between the stock's cost basis and its market value when it is distributed from the qualified retirement plan.
+Any appreciation in value that occurs after the employer stock is in the taxable account will be taxed as a short- or long-term capital gain, depending on how long the stock is held after it is distributed from the qualified retirement plan.